 This pork and plum sauce was delicious and so was the egg roll filling pork thing.
 I think it was pork?
 Who knows, it was delicious.

-I knew I wasn’t the biggest fan of it before I left, but I ate it almost everyday.
+I knew I wasn’t the biggest fan of it before I left, but I ate it almost every day.
 It’s not bad, I just prefer other things.
 There were a few days where it was super delicious though so I can’t say I don’t like it at all.
+Don’t worry though, there are plenty of delicious Slovenian food, especially if you do like pork a lot.

 2. You may get killed in the bathroom.